nudge-now/sdk-android/README.eng.md

 </manifest>
 ```

-- At the place you want to reward, call `getAvailableRewardItems()` to get reward item array.
+- Call getAvailableRewardItems() method when you want to get item list.

-- This array contains _AFRewardItem_ objects that has properties such as name, quantity and uniqueValue.
+- Array returned from getAvailableRewardItems() contains objects of 'AFRewardItem' which has name, quantity and uniqueValue properties.
+You should use uniqueValue property of AFRewardItem object to give an item to your users. (ex: you may send an item request to your game server with user id and uniqueValue)

-- `getAvailableRewardItems()` returns available reward items when it is called, and start check available reward items asynchronously.
-That means the second call of `getAvailableRewardItems()` may return available reward items though the first call returns no available reward item.
+- 'getAvailableRewardItems()' method only return when all the validation work are done for current user. it may return items at later if reward is still in validation process.

 ```java
 @Override